martmaiste/nextcloud/README.md

 ## About

 This Nextcloud Docker uses php-fpm, Nginx reverse proxy with SSL and Let's Encrypt.
-By default it uses SQLite but can be configured to use external MySql or PostgreSQL database.
+By default it uses SQLite but can be configured to use external MySQL or PostgreSQL database.
-At installation, the self-signed SSL is certificated.
-This can later by replaced by generating a Let's Encrypt certificate using included tools.
+At installation, the self-signed SSL certificate is generated.
+This can later replaced by generating a Let's Encrypt certificate using included tools.

 ## Installation